-The risk management plan concludes the identified negligible to low risks can be managed to protect the health and safety of people and the environment by imposing risk treatment measures.
-Licence conditions are proposed to prevent the concurrent administration of vaccine with any other ILTV strains and restrict the vaccination to healthy birds.
+The risk management plan concludes the identified low to moderate risks can be managed to protect the health and safety of people and the environment by imposing risk treatment measures.
+Licence conditions are imposed to prevent the concurrent administration of vaccine with any other ILTV strains and restrict the vaccination to healthy birds.
 Additional general conditions were also included to ensure that there is ongoing oversight of the GM vaccine.